 As if in answer, four hours later, I received a call from a pediatric nurse who is seeing a record number of teens in her ICU.
 She wanted to talk to me about her deep concern with the connection between myocarditis and COVID vaccine injections.

 Her ICU currently has five in-patient and numerous outpatient teens dealing with myocarditis.
 I asked if this was normal.
-She said that this is the first time in her career that she’s seen this many children with myocarditis and that these heart issues have arisen directly following the COVID vaccine.
+She told me this is the first time in her career that she’s seen this many children with myocarditis.
+These heart issues, she said, have arisen directly following COVID vaccination.

 I asked if her hospital shared potential adverse reactions to the COVID-19 mRNA injections with staff members.
 She said no. The nurses are simply told that vaccines are “safe and effective.”
 She believes the number of children suffering from myocarditis at her hospital may be much higher.
 On other floors, nurses are treating teens with milder but similar symptoms.
 Myocarditis and COVID vaccine is not even on their radar and there could be even more children harmed by the COVID vaccine, but their cases are not being reported.

 Myocarditis and COVID vaccine

 After talking with this courageous nurse, I decided to find out more about myocarditis and COVID vaccine injections.

 As I scanned the internet, I found dozens of headlines and news reports:

 “Study: 7 US Teens Report Heart Inflammation after 2nd Pfizer Dose”6

 “Israel Sees Probable Link Between Pfizer Vaccine and Myocarditis Cases”7